 Click the Write here field to type the content of your article.

 Choosing Headline, Image and LinkedIn Article Topics

-The decisions you make about how you approach each element of your LinkedIn article will depend on whether you are repurposing the article from your blog website or writing a new piece for your LinkedIn article, because you’ve already done most of this thinking if you’ve already written this as an article on your blog.
+The decisions you make about how you approach each element of your LinkedIn article will depend on whether you are repurposing the article from your blog website or writing a new piece for your LinkedIn article.
+If you are repurposing, you’ll have done most of this thinking.

-When publishing LinkedIn articles (and blog posts for that matter) your image, headline and what you write about are equally as important.
+When publishing articles from your LinkedIn page the image, headline and what you write about are equally as important.
 I encourage you to take the time it takes to do all 3 of these features well!

 - Headline: Use any one of the headline checkers available from CoSchedule, Sharethrough, or even consider the Hubspot Blog Ideas Generator for 5 free blog topic ideas

 - Style of Article: Problogger suggests these 52 Types of Blog Posts that are Proven to Work (note the word ‘blog’ here can also mean ‘LinkedIn article’.
 My personal favourites are How To articles, but that’s based on a well thought out LinkedIn content strategy that’s relevant to my business, Think Bespoke, and may / may not be relevant for you.